Book Review: “Art Law: A Concise Guide for Artists, Curators, and Art Educators”(2016)

 While the cases Jones makes references to cases that might not have the freshest shelf life, this is case law that should be known and understood by every individual who is considering a career in or involving art law.
 Jones’s constant references to historical events and the evolution of ideas provides a wonderful insight for his readers.
 Not only has the author successfully penned a crash course in contract law, copyright law, property law, and Western art history in one extensive yet concise two hundred-page book—but he also applies each and every important legal concept to the ever-changing, always exciting art market.

-About the Author: Michael C. Jones is a professor emeritus in the University of Massachusetts Lowell College of Fine Arts, Humanities, and Social Sciences.
+Michael C. Jones is a professor emeritus in the University of Massachusetts Lowell College of Fine Arts, Humanities, and Social Sciences.
 He conducts research in areas including intellectual property law for artists, international applications of copyright law, and sports law.
 Art Law is his fourth publication on the topic.

 Disclaimer: Book reviews are no substitute for reading and interacting with the book reviewed.

 Wylie Rechler is a Summer 2017 Legal Intern with the Center for Art Law.
 She is a rising 2L, J.D.
 Candidate at the Benjamin N. Cardozo School of Law and graduated in 2016 from Cornell University with a B.A. in art history.
 While at Cornell, she studied art and business abroad at the Sotheby’s Institute of Art in London.